-The need to cope with increased levels of demand with reduced levels of agents available has meant that organizations have been forced to look at how they can automate both for efficiency and to maintain the customer experience.
+The need to cope with increased levels of demand with reduced levels of agents available has meant that organisations have been forced to look at how they can automate both for efficiency and to maintain the customer experience.

 Building the case

-When building the business case you should prioritize the KPIs that matter most to executive decision-makers and wherever possible attach these to a financial value.
+When building the business case you should prioritise the KPIs that matter most to executive decision-makers and wherever possible attach these to a financial value.
 For example, what would the financial impact be if assisted service could deliver the right content at the right time to your agents so that the average case handle time decreases by 20%?
 What would your average cost per contact look like if you could enable self-service for an additional 30% of inbound calls using conversational service automation?
 How much agent time could you save by handling 50% of your webchats using Intelligent Virtual Assistants?